- Email Address

 - Research Description

-My interests in the life sciences are very broad and cover many different disciplines such as genomics, cell biology, morphology, behaviour, physiology, developmental biology, ecology, and palaeontology - all linked by the unifying theme of evolution.
-Although my primary research focus is on genome evolution, I consider myself a biologist first, an evolutionary biologist second, and a genome biologist third.
+My interests in the life sciences are very broad and cover many different disciplines such as genomics, cell biology, morphology, behaviour, physiology, developmental biology, ecology, and palaeontology —all linked by the unifying theme of evolution.

 - Research Summary

-3) Biological Diversity: We are interested in DNA-based methods for species identification and discovery, as well as general questions in evolutionary biology to understand how biological diversity arises at all levels.
+3) DNA-based methods for species identification and questions in evolutionary biology to understand how biological diversity arises at all levels.

-4) Macroevolution and Multi-Level Selection Theory: We study genome size evolution to understand the operation of natural selection and other evolutionary principles at multiple levels.
+4) Genome size evolution to understand the operation of natural selection and other evolutionary principles.

 - Techniques Used